 There are millions of charity organizations located all over the world.
-Many of them are serving their local communities while there are many others which are helping the poor and needy people all over the world.
+Many of them are serving their local communities while there are many others who are helping the poor and needy people all over the world.
 The main purpose of these organizations is to support underprivileged society as much as they can.
-List of Top 8 Charitable Organizations in United States of America.
+Here is the list of the top 8 charity organizations in the USA.

-There is another category of charitable organization which solely work for disaster management and quick relief for people who suffer because of war or any natural disaster.
-The recent example we saw was how hurricane has destroyed many parts of United States completely.
-This natural calamity left many people without home, food and other basic necessities.
+There is another category of charitable organizations that solely work for disaster management and quick relief for people who suffer because of war or any natural disaster.
+The recent example we saw was how the hurricane has destroyed many parts of the United States completely.
+This natural calamity left many people without a home, food, and other basic necessities.

 A large number of people who were living happily in their homes have now become homeless.
-In such critical time, we saw many organization in United States coming forward and providing support to all those who were affected badly because of hurricane Maria, Irma and Harvey.
-One such organization is Direct Relief in USA whose mission is to “Improve the health and lives of people affected by poverty and emergencies”.
+In such a critical time, we saw many organizations in the United States coming forward and providing support to all those who were affected badly because of hurricane Maria, Irma, and Harvey.
+One such organization is Direct Relief in the USA whose mission is to “Improve the health and lives of people affected by poverty and emergencies”.

 There is another organization “AmeriCares” which is not only serving the people of America but other underprivileged people living in other parts of the world.
 Since it was established nearly 40 years ago, Americares has provided more than $12 billion in aid to 164 countries, including the United States.
-There are many other Charitable Organization in the USA which are striving to serving the population at large.
+There is much other Charitable Organization in the USA which are striving to serve the population at large.

-List of Top 8 Charitable Organizations in United States of America
+List of Top 8 Charitable Organizations in the United States of America

 1 – Transparent Hands Foundation

 8 – Direct relief